Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Transforming data

-You can create reusable and rule based data transformations as a part of your data pipeline.
+You can create reusable and rule-based data transformations as a part of your data pipeline.
 You can perform transformations as part of your data onboarding, or create reusable transformation data tasks.
 You can perform row-level transformations and create datasets that are either materialized as tables, or created as views that perform transformations on the fly.

-Creating a transformation data asset
+Creating a transformation data task

 The easiest way to create a transformation data task is to click ... on a storage data task and then selecting Transform data.